Infineon/AIROC-Wi-Fi-Bluetooth-STM32/README.md

 You can select and configure the pack in the STM32CubeMX tool, make choices appropriate for your design, such as which CYW43xxx device to use, and then generate a project from your selection.

-## Dependencies
-Wi-Fi application requires all the assets mentioned in the wifi group of expansion pack to be selected along with proper CYW43xxx selected in the Device dropbox in STM32CubeMX.

 ## Infineon AIROC Wi-Fi/Bluetooth Combo chip support
 |  AIROC Wi-Fi/BT Combo        | Wi-Fi 4/5/6/6E|  STM32H7xx     | STM32H5xx| STM32U5xx     | STM32L5xx | Infineon WHD
 | ---------------------------- | ---------  | ---------------------------- | ---------  | ---------------------------- | ---------  | ---------  |